 Heating and fridges switched off

 Reduce your energy consumption?
-But again, it’s a real headache.
+But once more, it’s a real headache.
 “We had screens showing the menu, we turned them off.
 I also turned off the heating inside.
 Consequence: I have to put on a sweater to work and customers no longer want to sit down to eat.
 The fridges, I turn them off in the evening and I turn them back on around noon so that the drinks are cold in the evening,” lists the owner of the chip shop.
 “Unfortunately, fryers run on gas.
 I try to be very careful with the consumption but they must be at a certain temperature to be able to cook fries at all times…”

 As expected, the retailer also suffered a drop in footfall.
 The ritual fries, this small Friday evening pleasure, this tradition well anchored in Belgium has ended up becoming a luxury for some households.
 “It’s heartbreaking.
 People are more careful to put a euro aside for heating or for the upcoming holidays.
 They come once a fortnight instead of once a week and spend less.
-Before, it was around 25 euros, today it’s about fifteen euros. »
+Before, it was around 25 euros, today it’s regarding fifteen euros. »

 Tired of fighting, Michaël announced last October to his clients that he was closing down.
 On November 9, it will be over.
 Until this fateful date, the manager decided to sell off his drinks.
 “And I will no longer restock my stocks, because if I buy back merchandise, I’m not sure I can sell it.
 I liquidate my fridges and the little I have left, I will sell it at a discount…”